← all comparisons

 the honest take

 Face++ fits teams that want a very wide catalog of facial-analysis features and are comfortable sizing concurrency packages.
-SightRadar fits teams that want the core recognition operations on a simple, predictable prepaid model with a Rekognition-compatible API and a proper dashboard.
+SightRadar fits teams that want the core recognition operations on a simple, predictable pay-as-you-go model with a Rekognition-compatible API and a proper dashboard.

 Side by side